unstoppabledomains/dev-docs/getting-started/glossary.md

 **Bridge**: An interoperability protocol that allows tokens and arbitrary data to be transferred from one blockchain to another.

-**Burn**: The process of permanently destroying and clearing all the associated metadata and records of a domain so it is no longer available for purchase or re-minting.
+**Burn**: The process of permanently destroying and clearing all the associated metadata and records of a domain, so it is no longer available for purchase or re-minting.

 ### C